Akin Famewo: Hull City

 On 29 July 2025, Famewo joined Championship rivals Hull City on a free transfer, signing a two-year contract with the option of another.
 He made his debut on 12 August 2025, coming off the bench in the EFL Cup defeat to Wrexham on penalties.
+Famewo scored his first goal for Hull City on 20 January 2026, in the 3–0 win away to Preston North End.

+Bolton Wanderers

+On 1 July 2026, he signed for newly promoted Championship club Bolton Wanderers on a three year deal for an undisclosed fee.

 Personal life

 Born in England, Famewo is of Nigerian descent.